cbednarski/hostess/README.md

 entries.
 Typically you won't have this kind of overlap and the default behavior is OK.
 However, if you need to be more granular you can use `-4` or `-6` to limit operations to entries associated with that type of IP.

+## Contributing

+I hope my software is useful, readable, fun to use, and helps you learn something new.
+I maintain this software in my spare time.
+I rarely merge PRs because I am both lazy and a snob.
+Bug reports, fixes, questions, and comments are welcome but expect a delayed response.
+No refunds. 👻